LilasM/stluc_webdesign_introduction/stluc_webdesign_introduction.md

 ## 5. Layout: Grilles et outils CSS

 En design, les grilles sont un outil essentiel.
-Elles vous permettent de structurer vos contenus et de créer des mises en page complexes et structurées dont les élements sont connectés les uns au autres par une structure sous-jascente.
+Elles vous permettent de structurer vos contenus et de créer des mises en page complexes dont les élements sont connectés les uns au autres par une structure sous-jascente.

   > Nothing could be more useful to reach our intention than the Grid.
 The grid represents the basic structure of our graphic design, it helps to organize the content, it provides consistency, it gives an orderly look and it projects a level of intellectual elegance that we like to express.